-My passion is to teach trainers and others about service dogs.
-I developed a certificate program for professional dog trainers in service dog coaching and am the author of Service Dog Coaching: A Guide for Pet Dog Trainers, to be published in 2019.
-I also offer webinars and articles through professional organizations including the Association of Professional Dog Trainers and the Pet Professional Guild.
+Veronica Sanchez M.Ed., CPDT-KA, CABC is known for her expertise in service dogs.
+She developed a certificate program for professional dog trainers in service dog coaching and wrote the book, Service Dog Coaching: A Guide for Pet Dog Trainers.
+She is a frequent speaker and writer for professional organizations including the Association of Professional Dog Trainers and the Pet Professional Guild.

-My hands-on experience includes training service dogs to help people with wide range of needs including mobility, hearing, neurological problems and a dual guide-mobility dog.
-I started training dogs professionally in the 1990’s and have also helped thousands of pet owners with everything from basic manners to serious behavior problems.
-As well as working with owner-trainers, I have experience working with non-profit service dog programs.
+Veronica has trained service dogs to help people with wide range of needs including mobility, hearing, neurological conditions, mental illness and a dual guide-mobility dog.
+She started training dogs professionally in the 1990’s and has helped thousands of pet owners with everything from basic manners to serious behavior problems.
+As well as working with owner-trainers, she has experience working with non-profit service dog programs.

-My interest in service work is both personal and professional.
-I have a progressive neurological movement disorder called dystonia and trained my own dogs as service dogs.
-I also enjoy training my dogs in various activities and have titled several of my dogs in Rally Obedience.
-My husband and I live with our collies just outside of Washington DC in Northern Virginia.
+Veronica’s interest in service work is both personal and professional.
+She has a neurological movement disorder called dystonia and she trained her own dogs as service dogs.
+She also enjoys training in various activities and has titled several of her dogs in Rally Obedience.
+Veronica and her husband live with their collies in Vienna, Virginia.

 - Curriculum contributor for CATCH Canine Trainers Academy

 - Invited Speaker for Bureau of Alcohol, Tobacco and Firearms (2010) – Front Royal Canine Training Center.

 - Managing editor of an internationally distributed newsletter for a non-profit service dog program, A Pawsitive Canine Experience.
 The newsletter won the Dog Writers of America Award in 2006.